typed-ember/glint/docs/known-limitations.md

 The CLI and language server currently have a few known limitations:

-- The CLI does not yet support composite projects or `tsc`'s `--build` mode.
 - The language server requires that `@glint/core` be resolvable from the root directory that you've opened your editor in.
 - In VS Code, you will see diagnostics from both TypeScript and Glint in many files, as well as false 'unused symbol' positives for things only referenced in templates.
 See [the VS Code extension README](../packages/vscode) for details on dealing with this.